 Love the lines.
 Quilt more!

-Visit the Inklingo Projects Blog to see more fabulous quilts made with this collection by Inklingo quilters, and join the Inklingo Yahoo Group, where members share photos and even free patterns for their quilt designs.
+Visit the Inklingo Projects Blog to see more fabulous quilts made with this collection by Inklingo quilters, and join the IInklingo IO Group, where members share photos.
+Of course, there are also images on Facebook and Instagram and Pinterest.

 Connie B/CA is using Inklingo to sew blocks designed by Jennifer Chiaverini.
 I especially like the way she is not afraid to mix a few non-Inklingo shapes with the Inklingo ones.